In this Article

 Your Baby Prefers One Breast Over the Other

 There are also babies who prefer feeding on a particular breast.
 If they’re shifted to the less preferred breast, they may start crying.
-Sometimes this may be due to some health problem, such as an ear infection or pain, that may lead to breast preference.
+This may sometimes be due to some health problem, such as an ear infection or pain, that may lead to breast preference.

 Your Baby Has a Tongue-Tie